 To do all that I wanted, Dr Jerry said veneers would make me realize my dream.
 I will talk about porcelain veneers in Part 2.

 Invisalign would be great for people with very crooked teeth, but mine were not that bad from wearing braces so Invisalign would ultimately not give me that kind of ‘beaming smile’ I yearned for.

 I really appreciate that Dr Jerry didn’t just go "Okie you want Invisalign?
 Yes, we have Invisalign.
 Come, sit down, we shall give you what you asked for".

 Instead, he listened to what I truly envisioned and conveyed the appropriate procedure in layman’s terms so that I could understand and make an informed decision.

 During the last visit they took a mould of my teeth to make a set for the Smile Trial, to see if I liked the effect of a brighter and wider smile.
 This was me wearing the trial teeth.

 It was hard going back to my old smile after that.
 And it made me even more determined to complete my Smile Makeover.

 We took another mould for the actual veneers.

-By the way, I love watching the videos played on the tv at the reception area.
-My eyes are forever transfixed on these real people sharing real stories on how their new smiles have changed their lives – better oral hygiene, a brightened appearance, greater confidence in talking to others, improved general well-being.
+By the way, I loved watching the videos played on the tv at the reception area.
+My eyes were forever transfixed on these real people sharing real stories on how their new smiles have changed their lives – better oral hygiene, a brightened appearance, greater confidence in talking to others, improved general well-being.
 It’s so amazing how a better smile can bring such huge improvements to a person’s life.

 Oh yes, the lighting at the reception area is always excellent.
 Please take plenty of selfies there if you ever want to try their dental services.
 The first picture of this post was taken at the reception area. ^_^*